WebNaresh/abhyasika_microservice_1/src/webjs/README.md

 **GET** `/webjs/sessions/{sessionId}/qr`

 Retrieves the QR code for WhatsApp authentication.
+If the QR code is not ready yet, this endpoint will wait up to 30 seconds for it to be generated.

 **Response (200):**